 Choices for 'growth' include:

-SPINTERP, a MATLAB library which carries out piecewise multilinear hierarchical sparse grid interpolation, quadrature and optimization, by Andreas Klimke; an earlier version of this software is ACM TOMS Algorithm 847.
+spinterp, a MATLAB code which carries out piecewise multilinear hierarchical sparse grid interpolation, quadrature and optimization, by Andreas Klimke; an earlier version of this software is ACM TOMS Algorithm 847.